openstax/openstax-cms/README.md

 in openstax/settings/base.py to use `'django.db.backends.sqlite3'` and set `NAME` to be the full path of your database file, as you would with a regular Django project.

 ### API Endpoints
 `/api/v2` - Wagtails API.
-This serves things like pages, images, and documents.
+This serves things like pages, images, and documents - except when it doesn't, see below for exceptions.

 `/api/v2/pages` (mostly used with `/api/v2/pages/?slug=[slug]`) returns the `detail_url` for the page content.